FirmGuard® | The Only Remote BIOS Security & Management Solution

 What is FirmGuard?

-FirmGuard is a comprehensive solution for remotely securing, configuring, updating and monitoring BIOS firmware.
+FirmGuard enables enterprises & MSPs to remotely secure, configure, update and generally manage BIOS firmware.
 It goes beyond traditional antivirus and endpoint detection and response (EDR) by safeguarding the UEFI (Unified Extensible Firmware Interface) BIOS firmware of an endpoint, a critical yet often overlooked component of a device’s security posture.
+It also provides remote incident response capabilities by providing pre-OS remediation and recovery of compromised endpoints.

 Importance of BIOS Firmware

-As CISA notes, hackers are getting better every day at compromising UEFI BIOS firmware and the longer you wait to protect your clients, the more likely they are to experience a devastating exploit.
+As CISA notes, hackers are getting better every day at compromising UEFI BIOS firmware and the longer you wait to protect your endpoints, the more likely they are to experience a devastating exploit.

 Adversaries have demonstrated that they already know how to exploit UEFI components for persistence, and they will only get better with practice